Compare Listings

 Great Point JEEP RENTAL – YOUNG’S BICYCLE SHOP NANTUCKET

 When planning your trip to Great Point, it is imperative to have a four-wheel drive vehicle and an Oversand Vehicle Permit specifically for Great Point.
 Rent a Jeep at Young’s (they all come with stickers) or other affordable rentals.
-If you have an appropriate vehicle, you will need to purchase an Oversand Vehicle (OSV) permit at the Gatehouse in Wauwinet.
-Depending on the time of year this will cost $140-$160 but a day pass is also available.
-The Gatehouse attendant will be able to answer any other questions and give you a map.
-Before leaving the gatehouse parking lot, it is imperative that you deflate your tires.
-Most tires require pressure to be at 15 PSI in order for your vehicle to gain traction on the soft sand.
-Failure to do so will result in a call to CB Towing.
-On your way out, refill your air at the pump right by the Wauwinet (it’s free).
+If you have an appropriate vehicle, you will need to purchase an Oversand Vehicle (OSV) permit at the Gatehouse in Wauwinet or online.
+Depending on the time of year this pass will cost $100-$160, but a day pass is also available.
+The Gatehouse attendant will be able to answer any other questions and will give you a map.
+Before leaving the gatehouse parking lot, it is imperative to deflate your tires.
+Most tires require a pressure of 15 PSI in order to gain traction on the soft sand.
+Failure to deflate will inevitably result in a call to CB Towing.
+On your way out, refill your air at the pump right by the Wauwinet (it’s free!).

 Great Point Nantucket Photograph by Connor Cassidy

 After deflating your tires, the refuge is yours to explore.
-Enjoy a once and a lifetime experience to cruise the raw and dynamic landscape and spot the marine and bird activity.
-Nantucket does a phenomenal job to preserve our island and share it with thousands of annual visitors.
-Please respect the habitat, leave nothing behind and enjoy the very unique trek to the breathtaking Great Point Lighthouse.
+Enjoy a once and a lifetime cruise in the raw and dynamic landscape while spotting marine and bird life.
+The Trustees do a phenomenal job of preserving our island and share it with thousands of annual visitors.
+Please respect the habitat, leave nothing behind and enjoy the very unique trek to the breathtaking Great Point Lighthouse!

 Great Point Nantucket Photograph by Connor Cassidy

-The landscape and wildlife of Great Point Nantucket is a must-see adventure.
-Plan a minimum of 3 hours for your excursion, the lighthouse is the most remote one on the Island.
-Pick up food from your favorite sandwich shop and hop in your four-wheel drive vehicle to experience the Coatue-Coskata Refuge.
-Beach chairs are included at most Fisher vacation rentals, are available to rent in Town, or borrowed from your hotel or bed and breakfast.
-Don’t forget bug spray, it can get quite buggy.
-Walking is not advised as it’s a 5-mile roundtrip trek and very difficult to walk on the soft sand for long distances.
-During the Rainbow Parade and Opera House Cup, viewing out at Great Point is the best spot on the island to watch the big and little sail boats.
+Plan a minimum of 3 hours for your excursion, as the lighthouse is the most remote location on island.
+Pick up food from your favorite food stop and hop in your four-wheel drive vehicle to experience the Coatue-Coskata Refuge.
+Beach chairs are included at most Fisher vacation rentals, and are available to rent in Town or to borrow from your hotel & bed and breakfast.
+Don’t forget bug spray, as it can get quite buggy.
+Walking is not advised; Great Point is a 5-mile roundtrip trek and it can be very difficult to walk on the soft sand for long distances.
+During the Rainbow Parade and Opera House Cup, viewing out at Great Point is the best spot on the island to watch the race.

 Great Point Nantucket